Dreams of Fame Begin And End At The Stardust Diner

 Photo: Brian Kachejian © 2017

-The answer came in the form of real estate developers along with politicians and philanthropists who joined forces to transform the scary seventies into an area that would once again capture the true spirit of the city.
+The answer came in the form of real estate developers, along with politicians and philanthropists, who joined forces to transform the scary seventies into an area that would once again capture the city’s true spirit.
 This renewal was going to take time and lots of money but offered unique opportunities for those who had quite a few dollars and a dream.
 Sometimes all it took was a facelift for a place already doing business.

-In 1987, Ken Sturm transformed his place called Ellen’s Cafe into a 1950s themed, brightly lit, showcase called Ellen’s Stardust Diner where the decor and entertainment complete with the wonderful food for top billing.
-Head shots grace the walls and the theme is old time Broadway.
+In 1987, Ken Sturm transformed his place, Ellen’s Cafe, into a 1950s-themed, brightly lit showcase called Ellen’s Stardust Diner, where the decor and entertainment, complete with the wonderful food, took top billing.
+Headshots grace the walls, and the theme is old-time Broadway.
 The place is named for Sturm’s mother, Ellen.
-Sturm is a well known successful real estate investor and entrepreneur and Ellen’s is one of his most famous investments.
+Sturm is a well-known, successful real estate investor and entrepreneur, and Ellen’s is one of his most famous investments.

 Stardust Diner